Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

-The proofs of \cref{thm:error_ccdn_inexact_xixi} and \cref{thm:error_ccdn_inexact} are both based on the error splitting in \cref{eqn:energy_splitting_app} and \cref{eqn:amplitude_splitting_app}, which decompose the finite-size error in CCD$(n)$ calculation into the error in the energy calculation using exact amplitude, the error in the ERI-contractions, the error in the orbital energies, and the error accumulated from the previous iteration.
-The latter three errors together make up of the error in the amplitude calculation.
-The error in the energy calculation using the exact amplitude has been studied previously in Ref.~\cite{XingLin2023}.
+The finite-size error in CCD$(n)$ calculation is thus decomposed into the error in energy calculation using exact amplitude, the error in ERI contractions, the error in orbital energies, and the error accumulated from previous iteration.
+The latter three errors together make up of the error in amplitude calculation.
+The error in energy calculation using exact amplitude is studied previously in Ref.~\cite{XingLin2023}.
 For completeness, we provide a brief review of the main results below.